Tiamaroth/game-webapp/README.md

 It will face the internet on port 80 (for the moment HTTPS is not enabled on our web application)

-assing the LB to the same security group of the linux machine , and finally register your linux machine under his balacing.
-Keep in mind that machines will need

-to be running in order to be seen when registering them.
+Assign the LB to the same security group of the linux machine , and finally register your linux machine under his balancing.
+Keep in mind that machines will need  to be running in order to be seen when registering them.

 ![Registered instance](/asset/Ec2-4.PNG)